-CON EDISON (logo) Consolidated Edison Company of New York, Inc. 4 Irving Place, New York, N.Y.
-10003 April 4, 1994 ADDRESS LINE 1 ADDRESS LINE 2 ADDRESS LINE 3 ADDRESS LINE 4 ADDRESS LINE 5 ADDRESS LINE 6 BELOW IS YOUR PROXY CARD.
+BELOW IS YOUR PROXY CARD.
 PLEASE READ BOTH SIDES, SIGN, VOTE AND RETURN IT IN THE ENCLOSED ENVELOPE.
-The Board of Directors Recommends a Vote FOR the Following: ELECTION OF TRUSTEES FOR WITHHELD all nominees listed on the Authority to vote for all reverse side (except as marked registrants on the reverse side to the contrary below) 11 11 (INSTRUCTION: To withhold authority to vote for any individual nominee(s), write that nominees name in the space provided below.) - -----(1) Ratification of appointment of independent accountants.
-FOR AGAINST ABSTAIN 11 / / 1 1 The Board of Trustees Recommends a Vote AGAINST the Following Shareholder Proposals (Nos.
-2 and 3): FOR AGAINST ABSTAIN (2) Cumulative voting: 11 11 11 FOR AGAINST ABSTAIN (3) Additional compensation information.
-11 11 11 If you plan to attend the meeting and want an admission ticket, check here. / /

-PLEASE SIGN, DATE AND RETURN THIS PROXY PROMPTLY.
+Fold & Tear Here The Board of Trustees Recommends a Vote FOR the Following: ELECTION OF TRUSTEES FOR WITHHELD all nominees listed on the Authority to vote for all reverse side (except as nominees on the reverse side marked to the contrary below) / / (INSTRUCTION: To withhold authority to vote for any individual nominee(s), write that nominee's name in the space provided below.)
+FOR AGAINST ABSTAIN (1) Ratification of appointment of independent accountants. / / / / // The Board of Trustees Recommends a Vote AGAINST the Following Shareholder Proposals (Nos.
+2 and 3): F0R AGAINST ABSTAIN / / (2) Cumulative voting. / / // F0R AGAINST ABSTAIN (3) Additional compensation information. / / / / // If you plan to attend the meeting and want an admission ticket, check here. / / PLEASE PLEASE SIGN, MARK Y0UR DATE AND BALLOT RETURN /X/ THIS PROXY PROMPTLY. -----, 1995